gramkraxor/vnv/README.md

 Activating an env caches it for the current shell session, stored in `$VNV_CACHE`.

-### Internal envs

-vnv comes with a standard home folder for your virtualenvs.
-It's located at `~/.vnv/envs` and it's the default place for vnv to create new envs.

-### The vnv path
+### The vnv search path

-vnv looks for envs not just in the internal envs folder, but in any folders you choose.
-Together they make up the "vnv path", with the custom folders listed, newline-separated, in `~/.vnv/path.txt`.
+You control where vnv finds envs to activate.
+The search path defaults to `~/.vnv/envs`, but is overridden by `$VNV_PATH`.

 ```
-$ vnv path add ~/Envs
+$ vnv list
+/home/gram/.vnv/envs:
+  my-venv
+$ export VNV_PATH="$HOME/Envs:$HOME/venv"
-$ vnv path
+$ vnv list
-0. /home/gram/.vnv/envs  (internal)
-1. /home/gram/Envs
+/home/gram/Envs:
+  django-site
+  flask-site
+/home/gram/venv:
+  numpy
-$ vnv which venv1
+$ vnv which flask-site
-/home/gram/Envs/venv1
+/home/gram/Envs/flask-site
 ```

+By default, `vnv new` creates envs in the first directory of the search path.

 ### Activate by name, activate by path

-When given a name like `my-venv`, vnv will only look for it on the vnv path.
+When given a name like `my-venv`, vnv will only look for it on the vnv search path.
-To specify that "my-venv" is in the current directory, use the path `./my-venv` instead.
+To specify that "my-venv" is in the current directory, use the explicit path `./my-venv` instead.

 ### Shortcut, not a wrapper